PythThm/FSCT/Term1/LIBS-7001/notes/Midterm.md

 - principles and responsibilities that are essential for the functioning of society
 - Laws, voting
 - Benefitting the Society
-- ie: regarding politics, going to vote, respecting and abiding by the law
+- ie: regarding politics, going to vote, respecting and abiding by the law, Open-source tools, contribution to wikipedia

 #### Communal
-- Shared beliefs and practices that are important for the well-being of a local, often informal, group or neighborhood
+- Shared beliefs and practices that are important for the well-being of a local, often informal, group or neighbourhood
-- Neighborliness
+- Neighbourliness
 - Supporting Local Businesses
-- ie: Forums of a game or Neighbors organizing a food drive for families in need
+- ie: Forums of a game or Neighbours organizing a food drive for families in need

 # 3 Oral Rhetoric Devices
 #### Epideictic Oratory